 "It's an investment," Sharar said.
 "HR needs to be involved."

-Arlene S. Hirsch is a noted career counselor and author with a private practice in Chicago, where she specializes in working with emerging adults and their families.
+Arlene S. Hirsch is a noted career counselor and author with a private practice in Chicago.
 Her books include How to Be Happy at Work (Jist Publishing, 2003), Love Your Work and Success Will Follow (Wiley, 1995), and The Wall Street Journal Premier Guide to Interviewing (Wiley, 1999).
 Her website is www.arlenehirsch.com.